zigguratvertigo/ReorientedNormalMapping/README.md

 <img src="https://github.com/zigguratvertigo/ReorientedNormalMapping/blob/master/Website/RNM.png">

+Details regarding the technique and how it compares to other approaches can be found [here](http://blog.selfshadow.com/publications/blending-in-detail/).

 The code is provided in the form of a RenderMonkey project.
 You can download RenderMonkey [here](http://gpuopen.com/archive/gamescgi/rendermonkey-toolsuite/).

-Additional details regarding the technique and how it compares to other approaches can be found [here](http://blog.selfshadow.com/publications/blending-in-detail/).

 # Implementation Summary
 <img src="https://github.com/zigguratvertigo/ReorientedNormalMapping/blob/master/Website/RNM2.png">